joelek/atlas/readme.md

 ## Roadmap

+* Make Cache inspect the size of the available memory to determine when to start evicting entries.
 * Create implementation of StoreManager that handles constraints and cascades, pass to TransactionManager.
 * Restrict Context from creating more than one TransactionManager per File.
 * Allow BlockHandler to keep track of contained block data size.